The Untold History of the United States: Untold History Education Project

-In October 2013, Stone, Kuznick, and Eric Singer launched the Untold History Education Project to expand upon the narratives and events discussed in the Untold History documentary series and book.
+In October 2013, Stone and Kuznick launched the Untold History Education Project to expand upon the narratives and events discussed in the Untold History documentary series and book.
 The project is devoted to fostering critical thinking and debate amongst students and teachers in high schools and universities.
-With the input of educators and historians, Stone, Kuznick and Singer also designed a curriculum guide for the series and primary source-based lesson plans for each episode.
+With the input of educators and historians, Stone and Kuznick also designed a curriculum guide for the series and primary source-based lesson plans for each episode.